wonderbird/wonderbird.github.io/_pages/collaboration.md

 * [Poll Everywhere](https://www.polleverywhere.com/) - Q&A, fpolls, feedback, integration into presentations.
 * Netzwerkknoten GmbH: [Entscheiden in selbstorganisierten Teams – systemisches Konsensieren](https://www.netzwerkknoten.com/entscheiden-in-selbstorganisierten-teams-systemisches-konsensieren) (German) - This method measures resistance and may be better than strict democracy in a team or company setting.
   * [Acceptify.net](https://www.acceptify.at/de/start) - Implements systemic consensing as a web service.

+Many thanks to [Carsten Scholz](https://www.scholz-management.de/) for your contribution :-)

 # Moderator Tools